 - Vendors and service providers.
-We rely on vendors and service providers for the provision of our Website and for responding to communication with you, such as:
+We rely on vendors and service providers for the provision of our Services and for responding to communication with you, such as:

 - Service providers who we rely on for data storage, disaster recovery and to perform our obligations to you;

-- Analytics providers who help us to understand our user base and how our Website is used; and
+- Analytics providers who help us to understand our user base and how our Services are used; and

-- Otonomy Providers or other providers who assist us in managing inquiries, adverse events, product complaints, medical information requests and reporting on our behalf.
+- Otonomy Providers or other providers who assist us in managing Forms and Email Alerts, inquiries, adverse events, product complaints, medical information requests and reporting on our behalf.

 - Change of corporate ownership.
 If we are involved in a merger, acquisition, bankruptcy, reorganisation, partnership, asset sale or other transaction, we may disclose your Personal Information as part of that transaction.